lachm99/lachm99.github.io/e-portfolio/standard-7.md

 {% include item-title.html title="Other" %}

-Additionally, it must be acknowledged that several items in this portfolio are included as a result of my engagement with professional teaching networks and broader communities, such as TeamPicker (emerging from literature a rural teacher directed me to) and TEACH Journal (recommended by a researcher during my studies).
+Additionally, several items in this portfolio are included as a result of my engagement with professional teaching networks and broader communities, such as TeamPicker and TEACH Journal, both recommended by professional connections outside my immediate context.

 {% include item-title.html title="References" %}